NRP, CPM, EMS-I

 RN, BSN, CEN, NRP

-McConnell is senior channel marketing manager for Relias and one of the founders of Distance CME.
+McConnell is a senior channel marketing manager for Relias and one of the founders of Distance CME.
 Since its inception in 2010, more than 20,000 learners worldwide have relied on Distance CME to recertify their credentials.

 McConnell is a true believer in sharing not only his perspectives and experiences but also those of other providers in educational settings.
 Proudly serving in the United States Navy as an MS3 then He started in EMS in 1995.
 First certified as an EMT-M in Pennsylvania, he has transitioned to an EMT-B, EMT-P, NRP and RN.
 He currently is a PHRN in Pennsylvania and runs at a local squad PRN.